113180210-myseneca/Group-Lab/README.md

 ### Member's Role:

 - Parkhi Sharma

 Student ID: 113180210

 Email: psharma178@myseneca.ca

 Role:
 Worked on Iteration1 and Testing1

 Created a new issue for resolving

 Made the README.md file

 Deployed the project

 - Khushi Rathod

 Student ID: 121499214

 Email: kkrathod@myseneca.ca

 Role:

 Acknowleged the issue

 Worked on Iteration2 and Testing2

 - Arjun Vadakkekarayil Sojan

 Student ID: 144828217

 Email ID: avadakkekarayil-soja@myseneca.ca

 Role:

 Created the algorithm for the project

 - Kinod Lakdinu

 Student ID: 130349210

 Email: klmelewa-thanthrige@myseneca.ca

 Role:

-Created the flowchart for the porject
+Created the flowchart for the project

 Created the intructions for how the the game of rock/paper/scissors works.